extoplasm/gta-internet/README.md

 read [CONTRIBUTING.md](./CONTRIBUTING.md)

 # notes
-all sites are in the xbox aspect ratio of width 1920px (max-width and min-width are set to these on all websites)
+all sites are in the xbox aspect ratio of width 1920px (max-width and min-width are set to these on all websites)\
 I DO NOT WANT TO MAKE RESPONSIVE UI!!!!!!!!!!!!!

 all ui is based off michael's phone

-icons from https://fontawesome.com/, will not be exact match, but try your best, custom made icons may be added though.
+icons from https://fontawesome.com/, will not be exact match, but try your best, custom made icons may be added though.\
+dont worry if images dont exactly fit, or aren't exactly like in game or aren't the best resolution, you can
+- use remove.bg to remove backgrounds
+- add drop shadow in css
+- resize it smaller
+- etc.
+depending on my feelings later i may actually replace or redraw images and icons, but just working on a rough draft of all the websites for now

 this has been done before btw: https://github.com/nicxes/gtavweb, although not to full extent and using php